remla23-team19/operation/README.md

 [![Latest Commit](https://img.shields.io/github/last-commit/remla23-team19/operation.svg)](https://github.com/remla23-team19/operation/commits/main) ![Docker Compose](https://img.shields.io/badge/repository-Docker%20Compose-blue)

 All deployment files for the complete project.

+⚠️ Make sure to change the `docker-compose.yml` file to the correct image tags if you want to use a specific version of the [app](https://github.com/remla23-team19/app) or [model-service](https://github.com/remla23-team19/model-service).

 ## Instructions
 1) Clone this repository: